microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwarenessSystemArchitecture.md

 #### RenderWallSurfaces

 Gets or sets a value indicating if the surface subsystem is to automatically display wall surfaces within the application.

-When enabled, the surfaces will be added to the scene and rendered using the configured material.
+When enabled, the surfaces will be added to the scene and rendered using the configured WallSurfaceMaterial.

 #### WallSurfaceMaterial